GirinathRG/Aadhaar_Detection/README.md

 This repository contains code for Aadhaar detection using Python using Deep Learning.
 The primary files in this project are:

 - aadhaar_detection.py: Python script for Aadhaar detection.
-- requirements.inpy: Input file specifying the dependencies for running the code.
+- requirements.ipynb: Input file specifying the dependencies for running the code.

 Getting Started:
 Prerequisites: